kgar/dotfiles-windows/README.md

 Hello, I made a public repo for my dotfiles and Windows setup.
 If I'm being honest, this is a case where I'm starting this repo in hopes of coalescing my scattered configs and installs into some coherent, deployable dev environment.
 For a while, it's probably going to be pretty sparse...

 Update 1: I'm becoming increasingly interested in this after looking at some other setups out there.
 I'm not too particular about aliases and stuff for my terminals, but I do have software and command line tools that I always need on a new install.
-So, I'm back in the repo coalescing my various disparate dev machines' settings and symlinking the repo files to their respective
+So, I'm back in the repo coalescing my various disparate dev machines' settings and symlinking the repo files to their respective places on the target machine.

 # To Do